angjminer/QuakeSdlGles1/README.md

 get it to build first though :D and make backups every time your changes work as expected.

+I will get a list of all the dev libs you need soon.

 HAVE FUN

 angelo miner